tahermatbouly/tahermatbouly/README.md

-# 💫 About Me:
+# 💫 Hello, I'm Taher Elmatbouly:
-👋 Hi, I’m Taher Elmatbouly, a passionate Computer Science student at MSA University, driven by building real-world applications and solving complex problems with AI, Data Science, and Full-Stack Web Development.<br><br>🚀 I’ve led and developed projects ranging from predictive healthcare apps using Python and ML to scalable full-stack platforms using Next.js and MySQL — all with hands-on experience managing teams and delivering production-ready systems.<br><br>📚 I hold certifications from IBM, Oracle, Meta, and Google, and I’m an active contributor to initiatives like Digital Egypt Pioneers, where I led a group in building AI-powered health solutions.
+👋 A passionate Computer Science student at MSA University, driven by building real-world applications and solving complex problems with AI, Data Science, and Full-Stack Web Development.<br><br>🚀 I’ve led and developed projects ranging from predictive healthcare apps using Python and ML to scalable full-stack platforms using Next.js and MySQL — all with hands-on experience managing teams and delivering production-ready systems.<br><br>📚 I hold certifications from IBM, Oracle, Meta, and Google, and I’m an active contributor to initiatives like Digital Egypt Pioneers, where I led a group in building AI-powered health solutions.

 # 💻 Tech Stack: